drowe67/codec2-dev/README_fdmdv.txt

 The FDMDV modem was first implemented in GNU Octave, then ported to C.
 Algorithm development is generally easier in Octave, but for real time work we need the C version.
-Automated units tests ensure the operation of the Octave and C versions are indentical.
+Automated units tests ensure the operation of the Octave and C versions are identical.

 Quickstart
 ----------